Next litters: spring of 2019

 There are few Berger Picard breeders in Canada, so it il likely to be put on a waiting list.

+We prefer to place our puppies in families interested in dog showing.
 Our puppies are adopted as pets or show prospect puppies.

 Adults looking for a new home

 Sometimes, although it is rare, that an adult needs to be rehome.

 If you would be interested in welcoming in your family an adult Picard, please contact us by email to be put on a list in such an eventuality.

 L'Élevage des Picardiers, being a Berger Picard breeder, take its role very seriously.
 We breed our females only ounce a year as recommended.
 This is one of the reasons that we have puppies available only occasionally.
 Our dogs are registered at the Canadian Kennel Club.
 Our puppies are vaccinated and microchipped.
 We offer a heath guarantee.

 The Berger Picard (Picardy Sheppard) breed is rare and still very little known in Canada.
 The Berger Picard is a wonderful dog but it requires lots of socialisation during puppyhood but also throughout his first full year.
 This is one of the reasons that we take great care in choosing their future guardians.
 We want you to live happily with your Berger Picard and we want our dogs to be happy dogs.